-The following categories of employees are exempt from the duty to report Sexual Assault and other Sexual Harassment, due to their legal or professional privilege of confidentiality or their designation by the university as a confidential reporter:
+The following categories of employees are exempt from the duty to report sexual harassment due to their legal or professional privilege of confidentiality or their designation by the university as a confidential reporter:

-- · Professional and pastoral counselors - c) A professional counselor is a person whose official responsibilities include providing mental health counseling to members of the University Community and who is functioning within the scope of that license or certification and their university employment. - 1.
-This definition applies even to professional counselors who are not employees of the university but are under contract to provide counseling at the university. - 2.
-This also includes an individual who is not yet licensed or certified as a counselor but is acting in that role under the supervision of an individual who is licensed or certified (e.g., a Ph.D. counselor-trainee acting under the supervision of a professional counselor at the university). - b) A pastoral counselor is a person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling and is functioning within the scope of that recognition and their role at the university. - 1.
-In this context, a pastor or priest who is functioning as an athletic director or as a Student advocate would not be exempt from the reporting obligations. - Other employees with a professional license requiring confidentiality who are functioning within the scope of that license or certification and their university employment. - d) For example, a physician with a dual appointment as a clinician and professor would be required to report instances of Sexual Harassment of which they become aware in the scope of their employment as a professor, but must keep such information confidential and privileged if learned in the scope of their duties as a physician unless there is a mandatory reporting requirement under state law.
+- Professional and pastoral counselors - A. A professional counselor is a person whose official responsibilities include providing mental health counseling to members of the university community and who is functioning within the scope of that license or certification and their university employment. - This definition applies even to professional counselors who are not employees of the university but are under contract to provide counseling at the university. - 2.
+This also includes an individual who is not yet licensed or certified as a counselor but is acting in that role under the supervision of an individual who is licensed or certified (e.g., a Ph.D. counselor-trainee acting under the supervision of a professional counselor at the university). - B. A pastoral counselor is a person who is a priest or is associated with a religious order, is recognized by that religious order as someone who provides confidential counseling and is functioning within the scope of that recognition and their role at the university. - Other employees with a professional license requiring confidentiality who are functioning within the scope of that license or certification and their university employment. - A. For example, a physician with a dual appointment as a clinician and professor would be required to report instances of sexual harassment of which they become aware in the scope of their employment as a professor, but must keep such information confidential and privileged if learned in the scope of their duties as a physician, unless there is a mandatory reporting requirement under state law.

-Corrective action may be taken against any individual who has a duty to report and who fails to respond in a manner consistent with the provisions of applicable laws, regulations, policies and procedures.
+Corrective action may be taken against any individual who has a duty to report and who fails to respond in a manner consistent with the provisions of applicable laws, regulations, policies, and procedures.